 This class is open only to GRRA members.

-Prerequisite: Members-only; LTR 200 Sculling for Beginners, documentation of previous experience elsewhere, or coach approval
+Prerequisite: Members-only; LTR 200-level Sculling for Beginners, documentation of previous experience elsewhere, or coach approval

 Schedule: Three sessions in one week